c6o/docs/content/guides/appengine.md

 ## The Containerized Application

 The first component we need for any CodeZero Application is a containerized application.
-In this guide, we will use [NodeRED](https://nodered.org/) as an example, which the community has already created a docker hub image for "[nodered/node-red](https://hub.docker.com/r/nodered/node-red)".
+In this guide, we will use [NodeRED](https://nodered.org/) as an example, which the community has already created and published a docker hub image for us ([nodered/node-red](https://hub.docker.com/r/nodered/node-red)).

 > [!EXPERT]
-> To learn how to create your own containerized applications, check out our [NodeJS Hello World](./hello-world.md) docker guide.
+> To learn how to create your own containerized applications, check out our [NodeJS Hello World](./hello-world) docker guide.

 ### Configuring NodeRED